google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A log can misbehave in several ways.
-Examples include: failing to incorporate a certificate with an SCT in the Merkle Tree within the MMD; presenting different, conflicting views of the Merkle Tree at different times and/or to different parties; issuing STHs too frequently; and mutating the signature of a logged certificate.
+Examples include: failing to incorporate a certificate with an SCT in the Merkle Tree within the MMD; presenting different, conflicting views of the Merkle Tree at different times and/or to different parties; issuing STHs too frequently; mutating the signature of a logged certificate; and failing to present a chain containing the certifier of a logged certificate.
 Such misbehavior is detectable and [I-D.ietf-trans-threat-analysis] provides more details on how this can be done.